An article by Erik the Flutemaker

 When he awoke Enderson met Sister Lulu.
 I love when the mercy moms laugh and smile.

-We are going to help Kenia and Enderson live in a better place.
+We helped Kenia and Enderson live in a better place.

 May 1: Funds for budget, salary, feeding centers and mercy ministry sent.